Influencer marketing is a powerful way to promote your brand.

 Which means that you need to do influencer outreach.

-In this guide, I’m going to share with you a 5-step process for:
+In this guide, I’m going to share with you a 5-step process of how to reach out to influencers.

 The right influencers for your business.